Foreign qualification recognition in Germany: Guiding you through the confusion!

-Qualification recognition is an important bureaucratic step for certain professionals looking to work in Germany.
+Foreign qualification recognition in Germany is an important bureaucratic step in many cases for professionals looking to find work.
 However, qualification recognition, what it is, and whom it is for is not a widely known process.

 What is Qualification Recognition?